gochain/gofs/cmd/gofs/README.md

    gofs [global options] command [command options] [arguments...]

 VERSION:
-   v0.7.0
+   v0.8.0

 COMMANDS:
-   pin       Pin a new CID or extend the expiry of an existing file. wallet    Get the deposit wallet for the CID. rate      Get the current storage rate in attoGO per byte-hour. cost      Get the current storage cost in attoGO for the given size and duration. add       Add and pin a file. status    Get the current storage status for a CID. receipts  Query for receipts.
+   pin       Pin a new CID or extend the expiry of an existing file. wallet    Get the deposit wallet for the CID or create one if none exists. rate      Get the current storage rate in attoGO per byte-hour. cost      Get the current storage cost for the given size and duration. add       Add and pin a file. status    Get the current storage status for a CID. receipts  Query for receipts.